zorani/RaspPiNexmonScripts/README.md

 # SECOND WARNING

-Seriously, use of these scripts could brick your raspberry pi and render it useless.
+Seriously, use of these scripts in this RaspPiNexmonScripts Repo could brick your raspberry pi and render it useless.
+The scrits in this Repo automate the work done at https://github.com/seemoo-lab/nexmon who also warn that your hardware could suffer irreperable and permenent damage.

 Only carry on if you take full responsibility.

 I have only automated the RasPi steps described in detail at https://github.com/seemoo-lab/nexmon